-Your bike frame and wheelset choice both affect speed in Zwift, but your wheels affect it the most.
-While frame choice may change your 1-hour time by ~20 seconds, wheel choice can change your time by approximately ~60 seconds!
+Your bike frame and wheelset choice both affect speed in Zwift, but your wheels affect it the most at higher speeds like you’ll find in flat or rolling races.
+While frame choice may change your 1-hour time by ~20 seconds, wheel choice can change your time in these events by ~60 seconds!

 Wheel Tests – Introduction

-While Zwift’s 4-star rating system for weight and aero is simple and easy to understand, performance varies even among wheelsets with the same star ratings–because the stars are just an approximation.
+Zwift’s 4-star rating system for weight and aero is simple and easy to understand, but performance varies even among wheelsets with the same star ratings because the stars are just an approximation.

 So we’ve ranked all the wheels against each other based on their actual performance on flat roads (2 laps of Tempus Fugit) and a long, steep climb (Alpe du Zwift).